Korean War Legacy Project

 Embed:

-Food, Clothing, and Propaganda in POW Camp #1
+Food, Clothing, Propaganda, and Punishment in POW Camp #1

 Dan McKinney describes the food he was given as a POW in Camp #1.
 He talks about the clothing that he wore during his captivity.
-He also tells the story of a captured photographer whose photographs the North Koreans used to create propaganda materials.
+He also tells the story of a captured photographer whose photographs were used to create propaganda materials by the North Koreans.
+He explains infractions and consequences for prisoners in his POW camp and describes cages that they were held in for punishment.
+He also discusses his perceptions of North Korean POW camps versus Chinese POW camps.

 Share this Clip +